-An integral part of your EU General Data Protection Regulation (GDPR) compliance project is producing appropriate documentation, which includes a privacy notice.
+An integral part of EU GDPR (General Data Protection Regulation) compliance is producing appropriate documentation.

 - Who is collecting the data?

 - What data is being collected?